By Sammi Cohen

 Tags: construction, construction industry, racism

-This entry was posted on Wednesday, March 20th, 2019 at 2:47 pm and is filed under Rochester News, Uncategorized.
+This entry was posted on Wednesday, March 20th, 2019 at 2:47 pm and is filed under Rochester News, Transit + Infrastructure, Urban Development.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.